Right now, I am operation Fall. It’s officially September, so I think it’s safe to start celebrating. Right?

 This tree will be beautiful late autumn.

-After taking some photos for my collection I lit the pumpkin candle, made dinner and whipped up some delicious pumpkin apple spice fruit leathers!
+I lit the pumpkin candle, made dinner, and whipped up some delicious pumpkin apple spice fruit leathers!

 For dinner, I made breakfast.
-I do this a lot because its quick to whip up and my favorite meal of the day.
-I made fluffy scrambled eggs (2 eggs, 1 tablespoon half and half, garlic, salt, pepper) crispy potato hash (hash browns, shredded cheese, garlic, salt, pepper, olive oil) whole grain waffle with syrup and turkey bacon.
+I do this a lot because it’s quick to whip up and my favorite meal of the day.
+I made fluffy scrambled eggs (2 eggs, garlic, salt, pepper) crispy potato hash (hash browns, shredded cheese, garlic, salt, pepper, olive oil) whole-grain waffle with syrup and turkey bacon.
+After dinner, it was time to make some pumpkin fruit leather!

 Heat oven to 200 degrees

 Spread the mixture onto parchment paper.
-You don’t want it to be too thin, but not to thick either!
+You don’t want it to be too thin, but not too thick either!
 Make sure you can’t see the wax paper underneath.

 Cook it in the oven for 3 to 4 hours.